 The Critical Facts at Issue in SmithKline Beecham v.
 Abbott Laboratories

-In voir dire, Abbott struck a gay juror, presumably because Abbott would look like the bad guy in this case from the “keeping price of these drugs down” perspective and figured anyone gay would be predisposed to find against them.
+In voir dire, Abbott struck a gay juror, presumably because Abbott would look like the bad guy in this case from the “keeping price of these drugs down” perspective and figured it would predispose anyone gay to find against them.
 How did Abbott’s lawyer know he was gay?
 In voir dire questioning, the juror referred to his partner using the pronoun “he”.
 So Abbott used their first strike on this juror.
 Glaxo challenged the strike, citing the only juror strike case anyone remembers: Batson v.
 Kentucky.
 That case found that juror strikes may not be used to exclude jurors based on race because it violated the Equal Protection Clause.
 So the question is whether the logic of Batson could be applied to gays.

 The 9th U.S. Circuit Court of Appeals in San Francisco ordered a new trial because Abbott excluded the gay juror.
 His rationale?
 Under Supreme Court’s decision in U.S. v.
 Windsor, the heightened scrutiny standard should be extended to gays when they are treated differently.